vanzasetia/personal-website/src/blogs/redesigning-proving.md

 ## Making disposable components

 I made all possible components that I would use, such as different types of buttons, an inline link, and header navigation.
 Then, I made each component in an HTML file.
 I did not use anything fancy to make them.
-I used an HTML file with an internal style sheet—the style tag (`<style>`) within the HTML head element (`<head>`)—for each component.
+I used an HTML file with an internal stylesheet—the style tag (`<style>`) within the HTML head element (`<head>`)—for each component.

 As I made the components, new ideas for the upcoming articles came to me.
 Then, I wrote them in a text file.
 [One of them was to write this.]